electrichasgoneaudi/electrichasgoneaudi.github.io/content/guides/understandingrange/_index.md

 ![Audi RS e-tron GT](rsetrongt.jpg "Audi RS e-tron GT with 305mm rear tires")

-Some tire producers have started producing specific tires for EV with low rolling resistance.
+Some tire producers have started producing specific tires for EV with low rolling resistance that affect range.

+Audi delivers theese type of tires on some of the models.
+See below for very good test

+{{< youtube gg5MdeC6qzI>}}

 ### Weight